seandroke/car-parts-selector/README.md

 listed.
 Currently, product name is spotty, certain vehicles will feature products without names.
 Additionally, links have to be fixed as Google routinely adjusts how they create URL's for their shopping platform.

-Future intended functionlaity is to widen the scope of product queries and massage data that is web scraped to attempt to eliminate situations where the product name is not accurately scraped.
+Future intended functionality is to widen the scope of product queries and massage data that is web scraped to attempt to eliminate situations where the product name is not accurately scraped.
 Incorporating Amazon or other auto parts stores would allow us to refine the products displayed to ensure best price.
 Multithreading the python view as well as adding searched vehicles to a database for ease of access would enhance speed.